-These condensed consolidated financial statements include the accounts of the Company, its wholly owned subsidiary Hermes BioSciences, Inc., which was merged with and into the Company during 2011, its wholly owned subsidiary Merrimack Pharmaceuticals (Bermuda) Ltd., which was incorporated during 2011, and its 74% majority owned subsidiary Silver Creek Pharmaceuticals, Inc. ("Silver Creek").
+These condensed consolidated financial statements include the accounts of the Company and its wholly owned subsidiary, Merrimack Pharmaceuticals (Bermuda) Ltd. The Company also consolidates its 74% majority owned subsidiary Silver Creek Pharmaceuticals, Inc. ("Silver Creek").
 All intercompany transactions and balances have been eliminated in consolidation.

-There were no changes to the Company's ownership of Silver Creek during the three months ended March 31, 2011 and 2012.
-The Company's consolidated financial statement activity related to Silver Creek during these periods is as follows:
+The Company's ownership of Silver Creek was 74% as of December 31, 2012 and March 31, 2013.
+The consolidated financial statement activity related to Silver Creek was as follows:

-(in thousands) Non-Co ontrolling Interest
+(in thousands) Non-Controlling Interest

-Balance at December 31, 2010 \$ 1,027

-Net loss attributable to Silver Creek (78)

-Balance at March 31, 2011 \$ 949

-Non-Co ontrolling Interest

 Balance at December 31, 2011 \$ 574

-Net loss attributable to Silver Creek (118)
+Net loss attributable to Silver Creek (118

 Balance at March 31, 2012 \$ 456

+Non-Controlling Interest (Deficit)

+Balance at December 31, 2012

+Balance at December 31, 2012 Net loss attributable to Silver Creek (Deficit)

-Use of estimates
+Use of Estimates

 GAAP requires the Company's management to make estimates and judgments that may affect the reported amounts of assets, liabilities, revenues, expenses and related disclosures.
 The Company bases estimates and judgments on historical experience and on various other factors that it believes to be reasonable under the circumstances.
-The significant estimates in these condensed consolidated financial statements include revenue recognition, useful lives with respect to long-lived assets and intangibles, valuation of stock options, convertible preferred stock warrants, contingencies, accrued expenses, intangible assets, goodwill, in-process research and development and tax valuation reserves.
+The significant estimates in these condensed consolidated financial statements include revenue recognition, periods of meaningful use of licensed products, useful lives with respect to long-lived assets and intangibles and the valuation of stock options, convertible preferred stock warrants, contingencies, accrued expenses, intangible assets, goodwill, in-process research and development, derivative liability and tax valuation reserves.
 The Company's actual results may differ from these estimates under different assumptions or conditions.
 The Company evaluates its estimates on an ongoing basis.
 Changes in estimates are reflected in reported results in the period in which they become known by the Company's management.